gaultier/blog/optimization-tales-cockroachdb-part1.md

 The next step is to inspect the plan being used in production using `EXPLAIN ANALYZE <query>`, or for even more details (specific to CockroachDB): `EXPLAIN ANALYZE (debug) <query>`.

-### Plan
+### Query execution

+*One thing to note first: this particular setup uses CockroachDB multi-region.
+That means the database has several nodes in multiple regions and rows are region aware, because the table is defined as `LOCALITY REGIONAL BY ROW`.
+However, the data for an identity is stored in one region.*

-The first thing the plan does is this:
+The first thing the query does is this:

 ```plaintext
  table: identity_recovery_addresses@identity_recovery_addresses_status_via_uq_idx
  spans: [/'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-europe-west3'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-europe-west3'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-us-east4'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-us-east4'/'000e377a-062c-45b1-961c-1b28d682df6a'] [/'gcp-us-west2'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-us-west2'/'000e377a-062c-45b1-961c-1b28d682df6a']
 ```

 We see that it is using the right index `identity_recovery_addresses_status_via_uq_idx (nid ASC, via ASC, value ASC)`.
-We see that it fans-out to every region: asia, europe, us, etc. This is expected: we originally do not know in which region the identity is stored, so we have to do that.
+We see that it fans-out to every region: asia, europe, us, etc. This is expected: we originally do not know in which region the identity is stored, so we have to ask every region in parallel.

 But there is a problem.
 Can you spot it?
 Unless you are an advanced CockroachDB user, I'd be surprised if you do.
 I know I did not spot anything at first.